glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 After the algorithm has been run, there will be a bunch of competitions, each with a bunch of buckets, and each bucket will have a bunch of farms, and each farm will have a `rewards_this_week` value.
-Each farm will also have a list of rewards splits, which up until this point have been ignored.
+Each farm will also have a list of rewards splits, which will now need to be put into the final output.

-That changes when the final output is produced.
 The final output itself is designed to integrate with a different system, therefore the composition of the output is a relatively significant departure from the internals of the rewards simulator.

 The output itself is a map from week number to a distribution object.
 That distribution object is broken into walletDistributions, farmRewards,